florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 The virtual machine used for the experiments is based on the Ubuntu 20.04 Desktop distribution with Linux kernel 5.4.0, GLIBC 2.31 and GCC 9.3.0 and runs in VirtualBox 6.1.
 Updates are regularly installed to keep the system up to date.
+ASLR is activated or deactivated on a case-to-case basis, as some of the exploits require ASLR to be turned off.
+However, as ASLR is enabled by default in modern Linux kernels, it has to be disabled manually if necessary.
-ASLR is permanently deactivated on the machine by issuing the command `echo "kernel.randomize_va_space = 0" | sudo tee /etc/sysctl.d/01-disable-aslr.conf`.
+Turning ASLR off can be achieved by the command `echo 0 | sudo tee /proc/sys/kernel/randomize_va_space`, turning it back on by the command `echo 2 | sudo tee /proc/sys/kernel/randomize_va_space`.
 Support for compiling 32 bit executables was added by running
 ```bash
     sudo dpkg --add-architecture i386 # 32 bit packages